microsoft/vscode-docs/docs/java/java-editing.md

 ---
 # Editing Java in Visual Studio Code

-As a code editor-centric development tool, Visual Studio Code has a lot of editing [features](/docs/editor/codebasics.md).
-In this document, we will go through a few Java-specific things, which are helpful when working with Java.
+Visual Studio Code is a source code editor first and foremost with rich editing [features](/docs/editor/codebasics.md).
+In this document, we will go through a few Java-specific features, which are helpful when working with Java.

 ## Code editing and navigation

-With the support of [Outline view](/docs/getstarted/userinterface.md#outline-view), you can conveniently navigate your methods within the same class.
-Editing code is also easy with the support of IntelliSense.
+With the [Outline view](/docs/getstarted/userinterface.md#outline-view), you can conveniently navigate your methods within the same class.
+Editing code is also easy with IntelliSense for smart code completions and signature details.
 You can use code snippets as well as various code actions such as generating Getters/Setters and organizing imports to further boost your productivity.

 ![Code Editing](images/java-editing/code-editing.gif)